15. The Star (2017)

 Starring: James Corden, Domhnall Gleeson, Rose Byrne, Daisy Ridley, Margot Robbie, Elizabeth Debicki, Sam Neill, Sia Furler

-A runaway box office hit in the UK, Peter Rabbit was a certified audience favourite in 2018, the Beatrix Potter created titular character being about as engrained in British culture as tea and biscuits or Yorkshire puddings.
-It also had the benefit of being a particularly Easter-related movie released around the Easter holiday period, but it wasn’t necessarily anything more than throwaway children’s fun wrapped in a lot of clever marketing and scheduling.
+A runaway box office hit in the UK, Peter Rabbit was a certified audience favourite in 2018, the Beatrix Potter-created titular character being about as engrained in British culture as tea and biscuits or Yorkshire puddings.
+It was hardly anything more than a throwaway children’s film wrapped in a lot of clever marketing, but sometimes that’s all you need for a good time.